Rollie Massimino

 Roland Vincent Massimino (November 13, 1934 – August 30, 2017) was an American basketball coach.
 He served as the head men's basketball coach at Stony Brook University (1969–1971), Villanova University (1973–1992), the University of Nevada, Las Vegas (1992–1994), Cleveland State University (1996–2003), and at Northwood University's Florida campus, which was sold in 2014 to Keiser University (2006–2017).
-He reached the Elite Eight of the NCAA Tournament five times (all with Villanova) and reached the NAIA Seminfinal twice.
+He reached the Elite Eight of the NCAA Tournament five times (all with Villanova) and reached the NAIA Semi-final twice.

 At Villanova, he led his 1984–85 team to the NCAA championship.
 Entering the 1985 NCAA tournament as an eight seed, Villanova defeated their heavily favored Big East Conference foe, the Georgetown Hoyas, in the title game.
 It is widely regarded as one of the greatest upsets in NCAA history.

 Education

 Roland Massimino graduated in 1952 from Hillside High School in Hillside, New Jersey.
 In 1956, he earned a bachelor's degree in education from the University of Vermont (UVM), where he played varsity basketball for three years.
 He earned a master's degree equivalent in health and physical education from Rutgers University in 1959.
-While he was a student at UVM, he became a member of the Alpha-Lambda chapter of the Kappa Sigma fraternity.
+While he was a student at UVM, he became a member of the Alpha-Lambda chapter of Kappa Sigma fraternity.